December (Collective Soul song)

 "December" is a song by American alternative rock band Collective Soul, released on the band's 1995 eponymous album.
-Written by singer/guitarist Ed Roland, it peaked at number 20 on the Billboard Hot 100 and number one on the Billboard Album Rock Tracks chart for nine weeks.
-It also reached number two on the Billboard Modern Rock Tracks chart, making it their highest-ranking single on that listing.
-In Canada, the song peaked at number two on the RPM 100 Hit Tracks chart, becoming their highest-charting single until "The World I Know" attained the top spot in March 1996.
+It was serviced to album rock radio on March 17, 1995.
+Written by singer and guitarist Ed Roland, it peaked at number 20 on the US Billboard Hot 100 and number one on the Billboard Album Rock Tracks chart for nine weeks, becoming that chart's most successful song of 1995.
+In Canada, the song reached number two on the RPM 100 Hit Tracks chart, becoming the band's highest-charting single until "The World I Know" attained the top spot in March 1996.

 Composition

 In a December 2017 interview with Songfacts, lead singer Ed Roland explained the inspiration behind "December":